Alaztiest/Samples/Visual-Analysis/Readme.md

 Perfecto can analyze the image looking for either text or images, with text being the recommended option.

 **Main uses for visual analysis**<br/>
-1. In cases where object analysis does not work <br/>
+1. In cases where object analysis does not work<br/>
-2. When there’s a need to validate what the user sees on a certain page
+2. When there’s a need to validate what the user sees on a certain page<br/>
+3. In cases where Selenium can't automate system level messages and popups

 **[Perfecto commands](https://community.perfectomobile.com/series/23047)**<br/>
 •	Checkpoint - Validates the needle appears on the screen<br/>